 The proper case function will convert these texts in an Excel file to the proper case as below.

-The word “MAtCh” is now converted to “Match”, where the starting letter is in upper case, and the rest letters are in lower case.
-The rest of the words can be converted into a proper case in the same manner.
+The word “MAtCh” is now converted to “Match”, where the starting letter is upper case, and the rest letters are lower case.
+The rest of the words can be converted into a proper case similarly.

 - Now, after these functions, there are some sentences wherein we have improper words that we need to fix.
 There, all three functions come into use.
 For the same, we have Excel data which is an improper sentence in cell A1.